Lecrapouille/TimedPetriNetEditor/README.md

 ```

 Or directly from the [Julia](https://github.com/JuliaLang/julia) REPL (this part
-is described in details in the dedicated section of this document):
+is described in detail in the dedicated section of this document):

 ```sh
 julia> include("src/julia/TimedPetriNetEditor.jl")